 QASR0.
 After it changes, it is safe to write a CCW table or result register location.
-The safe time is equal to the input sample time of the next conversion (4-18 QCLKs).
+The safe

 Workaround: If workarounds one and two are not possible, it is possible to update a CCW or result register location while a queue is active by using the following sequence: